rubymonolith/superform/README.md

 ## Comparisons

 Rails ships with a lot of great options to make forms.
-Many of these inspired Superforms.
+Many of these inspired Superform.
 The tl;dr:

 1. Rails has a lot of great form helpers.
 Simple Form and Formtastic both have concise ways of defining HTML forms, but do require frequently opening and closing Erb tags.

-2. Superforms is uniquely capable of permitting its own controller parameters, leaving you with one less thing to worry about and test.
+2. Superform is uniquely capable of permitting its own controller parameters, leaving you with one less thing to worry about and test.
 Additionally it can be extended, shared, and modularized since its Plain' 'ol Ruby, which opens up a world of TailwindCSS form libraries and proprietary form libraries developed internally by organizations.

 ### Rails form helpers

 Rails form helpers have lasted for almost 20 years and are super solid, but things get tricky when your application starts to take on different styles of forms.
 To manage it all you have to cobble together helper methods, partials, and templates.
-Additionally, the structure of the form then has to be expressed to the controller as strong params.
+Additionally, the structure of the form then has to be expressed to the controller as strong params, forcing you to repeat yourself.

 With Simpleform, you build the entire form with Ruby code, so you avoid the Erb gymnastics and helper method soup that it takes in Rails to scale up forms in an organization.